For a complete newbie, starting a CrossFit training program might seem intimidating.

 Most Boxes offer the first session free of charge.

-Doing this will help you try out CrossFit without taking the full plunge, especially if you are still not sure about the whole thing.
+Doing this will help you try out CrossFit for runners without taking the full plunge, especially if you are still not sure about the whole thing.

 How to Balance Running and CrossFit